argoproj/argoproj/community/membership.md

 ### How inactivity is measured

-Inactive members are defined as members of one of the Argoproj Organizations with **no** contributions across any organization within 12 months.
-This is measured by the CNCF [DevStats project].
+Inactive members are defined as members of one of the Argoproj Organizations with no significant contributions within the last 12 months.
+Contributions are measured using the CNCF [DevStats project], GitHub activity history, and other media by which a history of contributions can be reliably determined.

-**Note:** Devstats does not take into account non-code contributions.
-If a non-code contributing member is accidentally removed this way, they may open an issue to quickly be re-instated.
+If an actively contributing member is accidentally removed this way, they may open an issue to quickly be re-instated.

-After an extended period away from the project with no activity those members would need to re-familiarize themselves with the current state before being able to contribute effectively.
+After an extended period away from the project with no activity, removed members would need to re-familiarize themselves with the current state before being able to contribute effectively.

 ## Change in membership roles

-As described above, a change in membership role may be approved by the appropriate subproject lead if there are no objections from the other leads.
-By convention, role changes are discussed in a meeting with other approvers before being formally approved.
+A change in membership role may be approved by consensus of the Argo Project leads and approvers.
+By convention, role changes are discussed in a meeting with Argo Project approvers before being finalized.

+## Appointment of Subproject Leads

+Leads serve a unique and critical role in the direction and organization of each subproject.
+Each subproject will generally have two co-leads, who share responsibility.
+There is no fixed term for leads and they often serve until they retire or, in rare cases, are replaced by [voting](GOVERNANCE.md).
+Leads are encouraged to give other qualified members of the community an opportunity to serve.
+Former leads are welcome to nominate themelves again in the future.

+When a new lead needs to be chosen for a subproject, the availability of the role must be communicated in advance to the Argo maintainer community.
+Any qualified maintainer may nominate themself for the role.
+The final decision for the appointment of a new lead will be made by consensus of existing Argo Project leads and approvers.

+Key factors in the selection of new subproject leads are:
+- History of participation and leadership in the Argo project and user communities.
+- Demonstrated high standards for personal and professional conduct.
+- Leads should reflect and represent the diversity of the Argo Community
+- Sustained technical contributions to the subproject including demonstrating strong technical understanding and implementation complexity.

 ## Argoproj Ecosystem